ebouteillon/freesound-audio-tagging-2019/README.md

 We added other data augmentation techniques:

 - **mixup** before SpecMix.
 A small improvement is observed (lwlrap increased by +0.001). mixup is first applied on current batch, generating new samples for the current batch and then SpecMix is applied on these newly created samples.
 In the end, combining mixup and SpecMix, up to four samples are involved in the generation of one single sample.
-- **zoom and crop**  small improvement too (lwlrap increased by +0.001)
+- **zoom and crop**: a random zoom between 1. and max1,05 is applied with probability 75% is applied, a small improvement is seen (lwlrap increased by +0.001).
+- **lighting**: a random lightning and contrast change controlled is applied with probability 75%.

-### Training
+### Training - warm-up pipeline :+1:

 At training time, we give to the network batches of 128 augmented excerpts of randomly selected sample mel-spectrograms.
-We use a 10-fold cross validation setup.
+We use a 10-fold cross validation setup and the fastai library [4].

 Training is done in 4 stages, each stage generating a model which is used for 3 things:

 - **warm-up the model** training in the next stage
 - help in a **semi-supervised selection** of noisy elements